 Enzymes speed the rate of chemical reaction by lowering the energy of activation of the reaction.
 From P. and H. Nature of Life 2nd ed.
-Copyright @ 1992 McCraw Ltd. Inc., New York speeds the reaction.
-For example, consider the fornulation of H_2CO_3 from CO_2 and H_2O , a reaction involves in gas exchange and catalyzed by carbonic anhydrase.
+Copyright @ 1992 McCraw Ltd. Inc., New York

 This they do by binding the substrate so that the reaction can occur.
-For example, the energy of activation to degrade casein (a protein in milk) is per second, an increase of more than 10^7 .
-This emphasizes the importance of enzymes, they are critical to life because they speed spontaneous reactions to a biological useful rate.

-20,600kca1 mol-1 without the reactions enzyme, but only 12,600kca1 mol-1 in presence of enzyme.
-Decreasing the energy of activation greatly
+For example, the energy of activation to degrade casein (a protein in milk) is 20,600kca1 mol-1 without the reactions enzyme, but only 12,600kca1 mol-1 in presence of enzyme.
+Decreasing the energy of activation greatly speeds the reaction.
+For example, consider the formulation of H2CO3 from CO2 and H2O, a reaction involves in gas exchange and catalyzed by carbonic anhydrase.